monarch-initiative/mondo/docs/editors-guide/regex.md

 ---
 ### Split OMIM synonyms and abbreviations
-**Description:** By default, OMIM termss and synonyms are written as the long name and abbreviation combined, for example [Barber-Say syndrome, BBRSAY](https://omim.org/entry/209885).
+**Description:** By default, OMIM terms and synonyms are written as the long name and abbreviation combined, for example [Barber-Say syndrome, BBRSAY](https://omim.org/entry/209885).
 This will split the synonym and abbreviation, for example Barber-Say syndrome and BBRSAY (see [MONDO:0008853](http://purl.obolibrary.org/obo/MONDO_0008853)).
 This should be followed by adding the abbreviation tag to the abbreviation synonyms (see above).

 **Find:**
 ^(synonym:.*); (.*["])(.*)(.*OMIM.*)